CME to permanently close most physical trading pits

-Futures exchange operator CME Group Inc (CME.O) said on Tuesday it will not reopen the physical trading pits which it closed last March due to the COVID-19 pandemic.
+(Reuters) - Futures exchange operator CME Group Inc said on Tuesday it will not reopen the physical trading pits which it closed last March due to the COVID-19 pandemic.

 Open outcry is a method of communication between professionals on trading floors and involves shouting and the use of hand signals to talk about buying and selling orders.